 This mistake can also be connected to not knowing your audience.
+This is also widely explained in a previous article.
 Know who you are talking to and decide on your attire and tone of voice accordingly.
 Too relaxed and sarcastic may be unfit for a professional environment.
 So is extra politeness and lack of comical element for a class presentation.

 6. Too much

 Too much text, too much content to cover, too many slides… A lot can be too much.
 Many people assume that presentations should be as comprehensive as possible.
 But, this is not your college dissertation.
 In fact, keeping it simple and minimizing the number of points you would like to make will save you a lot of effort and time, while keeping your presentation to the point.
 Read this study to learn more about audience needs.
 Here is recap about those statistics:

 - Optimal number of a presentation is 10 slides

 - One fourth of a slide should contain text

 - A fifth of the audience look at another screen while listening to someone